 When you think about infidelity in marriage, you’re not usually thinking about money, but financial infidelity is a real thing.
-65% of women and 35% of men admit to having a secret account or credit cards.
-The cause of this deception can usually be linked to an imbalance of power in the financial decisions.
+65% of women and 35% of men admit to having a secret account or credit card.
+The cause of this deception can usually be linked to an imbalance of power in financial decisions.
 If one spouse controls the purse strings, the other person might feel the need to hide or hoard money.
 One client we worked with had $12,000 stashed in her bra drawer!

 Obviously, this kind of deception and dishonesty is harmful to a marriage.
 Good relationships are built on a foundation of trust.
 That’s why it’s so important to have open, honest conversations about money and create a financial road map that honors the Money Personality traits of both people.
 Recognizing and respecting those differences reduces the threat of financial infidelity.

 2. Know and Own Your Spouse’s Money Personalities

 Most money disagreements stem from the couple’s different money personalities.
 You’ve heard the old adage, “opposites attract?”
 Well, it’s true when it comes to Money Personalities as well.
 Since we often marry our Money Personality opposite, understanding and embracing these differences can stave off arguments and strengthen our relationships.